denoland/dnt/README.md

 ### Using Another Package Manager

-For some reasons you may want to use another Node.js package manager, such as Yarn or pnpm.
-You can override the `packageManager` option in build options.
-Default value is `npm`.
+You may want to use another Node.js package manager instead of npm, such as Yarn or pnpm.
+To do this, override the `packageManager` option in the build options.

 For example: